Composite GEFRI Score

 Country profile

-Uneven scores across dimensions highlight areas that need targeted coordination.
+Dimension scores cluster tightly, showing the system operates with balanced readiness.
 High internet adoption enables broad participation in digital learning and innovation.
 Strong tertiary enrollment expands future talent pipelines and strengthens national innovation potential.

 A large research workforce accelerates experimentation, technology adoption, and applied innovation.
 Policy and regulatory teams coordinate effectively, keeping reforms aligned and providing the stability needed for long-term educational planning.
 Girls outperform boys in secondary pathways, adding pressure to address male dropout risks.